Financial Assessment Information

 New to this process will be an index (borrowed from VA loans) to estimate utilities based on the home's square footage.

-If the expenses are less than a predetermined percentage (this may vary between lenders) then the loan passes this criteria and is handled the same as before from here on.
+If the cash flow (income minus expenses) meets guidelines and the credit is not an issue, then the loan passes this criteria and is handled the same as before from here on.

 Further Reviews - If not, then mitigating factors such as existing liquid assets (IRAs, investments, other real estate income, etc) and the unused portion of the reverse mortgage are considered with a monthly amount applied to income over the life expectancy of the borrower(s).